ryanwilsond/belte/docs/Repl.md

 Usage: `#clear` or `#cls`

 The clear command will clear the entire terminal of any past submissions, and then you can continue coding snippets.
-This command does not effect any of the Repl state like the reset command, it only clears the terminal buffer.
+This command does not affect any of the Repl state like the reset command, it only clears the terminal buffer.

 ### Dump Command

 Usage: `#dump <signature>`

 The dump command will display information about any symbol defined in any scope.
-Currently, this information is only declaration information, and not the current state of any symbol (like a variable's value).
+Currently, this information is only declaration information and not the current state of any symbol (like a variable's value).
 It will show member declarations and bodies.

 Examples: